KhartesViewer/khartes/README.md

 helpful if you want to examine the data volume near the node, or add other nodes nearby.
 Think of `x` as meaning "X marks the spot", or representing crosshairs (slightly tilted).

+* **Ctrl-s**: This hot key performs the same function as the `Save` menu item in the `File`
+menu: it saves your current work to the project file.
+You should try to remember to hit `Ctrl-s` as often as possible; khartes does not create auto-backups.
+The "save" operation is very quick, since only fragments are written to disk each time; the data volumes never change once they have been initially created on disk.

 * **shift**: As mentioned in the "Advanced" section above, quickly pressing and releasing the shift key will toggle between "normal mode" and "add-node mode".